opencybersecurityalliance/kestrel-lang/docs/tutorial.rst

 ==============================

 Threat hunters might come up with different threat hypotheses to verify from time to time.
-And you can fork a hunt flow by run a command with a previously used Kestrel variable---the variable that is used in multiple commands are the point of fork.
+And you can fork a hunt flow by running a command with a previously used Kestrel variable---the variable that is used in multiple commands are the point of fork.
 It is simple to merge hunt flows by merging variables like ``newvar = varA + varB + varC``.
-Read more about composable hunt flow in :doc:`language`.
+Read more about composable hunt flows in :doc:`language`.

 More About The Language
 =======================